• Home

 Jump to Recipe Print Recipe

-There’s a reason these chocolate peanut butter marble cookies are a staple in my house.
-My boyfriend, Eric, LOVES them.
+There’s a reason these Chocolate and Peanut Butter Marble Cookies are a staple in my house.
+My fiancé, Eric, LOVES them.
 They essentially were made for him.
 Like literally, I made this recipe because he can’t get enough of Ben & Jerry’s Tonight Dough, and these cookies felt like the next best thing.
+He loves all my cookies, but these are his favorite!

 They are a hybrid of a brownie cookie and a peanut butter cookie, with tons of chocolate chips interlaced.
-Of course they contain brown butter (I don’t think I can go back after my discovery) and they are big, somewhat soft and definitely chewy.
+Of course, they contain brown butter (the best cookies always do) and they are big, somewhat soft and definitely chewy.

 These cookies are a love letter, and I hope you love them as much as Eric does.
 But believe me, he’ll always have dibs.